-GDRP is funding projects in seven countries in FY18 including Albania, Bosnia and Herzegovina, Macedonia, Hungary, Kosovo, Madagascar and Brazil.
-Support includes assistance to define roles, missions, capabilities, command and control, and force structure of the national defense establishment consistent with national objectives; establishing relevant legal and policy frameworks; improving civilian management, leadership, oversight, planning, and budgeting capacities; enhancing coordination and cooperation among defense-related and civil institutions; and managing the legacies and sources of past or present conflict or insecurity.
+GDRP-funded projects (through fiscal year 2020) are in eighteen countries, including Albania, Bosnia and Herzegovina, Brazil, Bulgaria, Croatia, Ecuador, Fiji, Hungary, Kosovo, Lebanon, Madagascar, Mongolia, Nepal, North Macedonia, Oman, Palau, Peru, and Uruguay.
+Support includes assistance to: define roles, missions, capabilities, command and control, and force structure of the national defense establishment consistent with national objectives; develop and implement relevant legal and policy frameworks; improve civilian management, leadership, oversight, planning, and budgeting capacities; enhance coordination and cooperation among defense-related and civil institutions; and manage the legacies and sources of past or present conflict or insecurity.

-- Develop professional partner nation security forces rooted in the rule of law and accountable to civilian oversight;
+- Develop professional partner nation security sectors rooted in the rule of law, respect for human rights, and accountable to civilian oversight;

 - Build the capacity of partner nations to responsibly and effectively employ their forces to address security concerns, in line with U.S. national security objectives.